bazaarvoice/bv-ui-core/lib/application/README.md

 - `processReady(error)`: A method that your core application code can call in order to access calls to `ready` that have occurred.
-The only parameter it accepts is an optional one, for an error to be passed to the callbacks in its queue, and to reject its Promise with, if used in an environment that supports ES6 Promises.
-It will then replace the original definition of the `ready` method.
-Queued items are processed synchronously.
-If your application is being loaded via the BV Loader, the Loader will handle invoking `processReady` automatically, as soon as your application script has been loaded.
-If there is any error with your script loading, BV Loader will also handle passing the error to your `processReady` function so that it can properly pass it on to its own subscribers.
+The only parameter it accepts is an optional one, a load error to be passed to the callbacks in its queue, and to reject its Promise with.
+It will, from that point on, process all callbacks immediately when passed to the `ready` method.
+Queued items are processed synchronously, so if your callback is a long-running process, you might want to consider wrapping it in a setTimeout.
 - `processQueue(fn)`: A method that your core application code can call in order to access calls to `render` that have occurred; the provided function will be used to handle those calls, and will then replace the original